skurfer/RenderMarkdown/README.markdown

 If you enable this globally for every directory on your web server and you use WebDAV, be sure to disable Apache's RewriteEngine on WebDAV folders or the Markdown files in your WebDAV volume will get sent to your file manager as HTML as well.

+`mod_userdir` locations like `http://server.tld/~user/Foo.mdown` don't currently work.
+(It's difficult to determine the filesystem path using only the URL in such cases.)

 ## Credit ##

 Although I have almost completely reworked and rewritten it, I should mention that the basis for generating the Table of Contents came from [this article][toc] on WebDesignLessons.com.